image under creative commons license: flickr/quinn.anya

 HackLibSchool is all about how to make the most of your library program and how to engage the library profession at large.
 A running series of posts, Hack Your Program, offers overviews of the curricula and cultures of various library school programs.
-The Starter Kit series provides tips on what to do as you start your program, from suggestions for navigating courses to discussions of internships and gaining practical library experience.
 What I’d like to bring up today is the independent study, a valuable option at many programs which allows you to customize your learning.

 THE INDEPENDENT STUDY

 In an independent study, you essentially create your own course on a topic of your devising, working in concert with a faculty mentor.
 In format, the independent study is like the tutorial system used by some British universities for undergraduate education; you meet individually with the faculty member on a regular basis and discuss a set of readings as well as writing assignments.

 You must bring a lot to the table with each meeting, but the benefits include one-on-one attention, more focused exploration of a topic that interests you, and more flexible scheduling.
 Some programs even allow two or three students to do an independent study together if you prefer.

 Professors will differ in the way they conduct the meetings, but most faculty expect students to take the lead in discussions.
 They will ask questions in order to help students clarify what they are thinking and what kinds of issues they want to discuss.
 Don’t think of the situation as an exam where the professor has the knowledge and you are there to be tested on how much of it you have absorbed.
 Think of it, instead, as a chance to talk to a library researcher about a shared interest in librarianship.
 An independent study is also a great chance to learn differently than might be the established culture of teaching methods in your library school.